Oliver2Goetz/AIUtils/README.md

 ### General
 Alien Isolation has to be opened first, then start AIUtils.
 After loading into a level select it in the dropdown list.
 The normal coordinates and translated coordinated for OpenCAGE will be shown in their respective fields.<br>
 As it seems right now the left coordinates are for objects inside the AYZ composite.
-The OpenCAGE coordinates are usually what to use in the SCRIPT_STORYMISSION composite.
+The OpenCAGE coordinates are usually what to use in the SCRIPT_STORYMISSION composite.<br>
+Currently SCI_HOSPITALUPPER is the only known level to have this.

 ### Refresh
 Refresh updates the AI process.
 This is needed after restarting the game.<br>